7 Meaningful Ways to Remember Memorial Day

 4. Visit Local Veterans' Homes and Hospitals

-5. Attend Memorial Day Parades
+5. Attend a Memorial Day Parade

-6. Brush up on Family and American History
+6. Brush Up on Family and American History

 7. Wear Memorial Day Poppies